 New to teaching EcoTypes?
-It's been used for two years now in dozens of institutions across the U.S., and we're starting to learn what works best.
+It's been used for three years now in roughly 50 institutions across the U.S., and we're starting to learn what works best.
 Below are some ideas, structured according to a key limitation: how much time you have for EcoTypes.
 And feel free to leave comments at bottom on what did/didn't work for you, so that we can help each other out.

 Note that all teaching scenarios below are based on a practical question: how much time you have for EcoTypes.
 Note also that all scenarios refer to the Step by Step Guide, basically involving possible shortcuts or alternative paths; you can click any title in the guide to go directly to that resource.